Linda (LINDA) Price Down 34.1% This Week

-Linda (CURRENCY:LINDA) traded down 13.8% against the dollar during the 1-day period ending at 19:00 PM ET on September 8th.
-One Linda coin can currently be purchased for $0.0005 or 0.00000004 BTC on exchanges including Nanex, Stocks.Exchange, BitFlip and Cryptopia.
+Linda (CURRENCY:LINDA) traded 13.8% lower against the dollar during the 24-hour period ending at 12:00 PM E.T. on September 13th.
+In the last week, Linda has traded down 34.1% against the dollar.
+One Linda coin can currently be purchased for approximately $0.0005 or 0.00000004 BTC on major cryptocurrency exchanges including Stocks.Exchange, BitFlip, CoinExchange and YoBit.
 Linda has a total market capitalization of $6.44 million and approximately $169.00 worth of Linda was traded on exchanges in the last day.
-Over the last week, Linda has traded down 34.1% against the dollar.

 - AsiaCoin (AC) traded flat against the dollar and now trades at $0.0011 or 0.00000029 BTC.